 And secure people?
 They'll hit the "Goldilocks" spot: not too much, not too little, but "just right."
 They're likely to manage the tension well and be generally upbeat about it.

-3. Personal dating history.
+Personal dating history

-Secure people tend to be comfortable in the world and at ease with themselves, whether or not they are in a relationship.
+People with a secure attachment style tend to be comfortable in the world and at ease with themselves, whether or not they are in a relationship.
 If through conversation you learn that over the years your date has had a couple of serious relationships but also spent considerable time without a relationship, this could be a sign of a person with a secure attachment style.

 Anxious people, on the other hand—because they crave intimacy and feel emotionally incomplete without a partner—will often have been in a continuous series of relationships since early adolescence.
 In discussing former partners, they may express strong, unresolved feelings, such as holding on to anger or still carrying a torch.